Sophie-Chhour-Kaplan/CodePen/README.md

-Vector graphics and animations I've created using pure HTML, CSS, and Javascript
+Vector graphics and animations I've created using pure HTML, CSS, and JavaScript

 In chronological order: